Azure-Samples/bc-community-samples/toll-device-app/README.md

 >
 > <sup>1</sup> the demo in this repo has a hardcoded fees-schedule configuration for dollars and ethers in three payment zones; this demo wasn't written in a generic way to require "no code adjustments"
 >
-> <sup>2</sup> as of this writing only dollars and ethers are abstracted via overhide's [remuneration APIs](https://www.npmjs.com/package/ledgers.js#3-ecosystem), additional currencies would require authoring and standing up implementation of the APIs for those currencies; it's just two endpoints (see [sample swagger](https://rinkeby.ethereum.overhide.io/swagger.html))
+> <sup>2</sup> as of this writing only dollars and ethers are abstracted via [ledger-based authorizations](#ledger-based-authorizations), additional currencies would require authoring and standing up implementation of the APIs

 ## Benefits